geopandas/geopandas/doc/source/docs/user_guide/data_structures.rst

 :class:`~pandas.Series` or a :class:`GeoSeries` will be returned, as appropriate.

-A short summary of a few attributes and methods for GeoSeries is presented here, and a full list can be found in the :doc:`all attributes and methods page <../reference/geoseries>`.
+A short summary of a few attributes and methods for GeoSeries is presented here, and a full list can be found in the :doc:`GeoSeries <../reference/geoseries>` API reference.
-There is also a family of methods for creating new shapes by expanding existing shapes or applying set-theoretic operations like "union" described in :doc:`geometric manipulations <geometric_manipulations>`.
+There is also a family of methods for creating new shapes by expanding existing shapes or applying set-theoretic operations like "union" described in :doc:`Geometric manipulations <geometric_manipulations>`.

 Attributes
 ^^^^^^^^^^^^^^^